Encyclopedia of Atmospheric Sciences

 Description

-Encyclopedia of Atmospheric Sciences, 2nd Edition is an authoritative resource covering all aspects of atmospheric sciences, including both theory and applications.
-With more than 320 articles and 1,600 figures and photographs, this revised version of the award-winning first edition offers comprehensive coverage of this important field.
-The six volumes in this set contain broad-ranging articles on topics such as atmospheric chemistry, biogeochemical cycles, boundary layers, clouds, general circulation, global change, mesoscale meteorology, ozone, radar, satellite remote sensing, and weather prediction.
+This authoritative resource covers all aspects of atmospheric sciences - including both theory and applications.
+Nearly 350 articles and over 1,900 figures and photographs are presented, many in full-color.
 The Encyclopedia is an ideal resource for academia, government, and industry in the fields of atmospheric, ocean, and environmental sciences.
 It is written at a level that allows undergraduate students to understand the material, while providing active researchers with the latest information in the field.
+The Encyclopedia of Atmospheric Sciences has been developed alongside the award-winning Encyclopedia of Ocean Sciences.
+Together these references provide readers with a comprehensive resource and a link between these two fields.

 Key Features